 LOCATION OF POSITION

-This position will function as a Lead Public Health Laboratory Scientist to subordinate public health laboratory scientists in the Organics Laboratory.
-The Public Health Laboratory Scientists will be involved in the testing of multi-media environmental samples for volatile and semi-volatile organic compounds using approved analytical methods in support of the federal Safe Drinking Water Act, Clean Water Act, Resource Conservation and Recovery Act, Superfund, and COMAR regulations for samples submitted to the State Public Health Laboratory as part of the Laboratories Administration's quality public health laboratory activities to promote, protect, and preserve the health and well-being of the people in Maryland and the environment.
+This position will be responsible for subordinate Public Health Laboratory Scientists in the Radiation Laboratory which is involved in the testing of multi-media environmental samples for radiation testing using approved analytical methods in support of the federal Safe Drinking Water Act, Clean Water Act, Toxic Substances Control Act FDA, Resource Conservation and Recovery Act, radiological emergencies, biomonitoring, food products consumer product safety laws and COMAR regulations for samples submitted to the State Public Health Laboratory as part of the Laboratories Administration's quality public health laboratory activities to promote, protect, and preserve the health and well-being of the people in Maryland and the environment.

-Education: Possession of a Bachelor’s Degree in Biochemistry, Biology, Biotechnology, Chemistry, Genetics, Immunology, Microbiology, Molecular Biology, Medical Technology, Pharmacy or Zoology from an accredited college or university.
+Education: A Bachelor’s degree in Biochemistry, Biology, Biotechnology, Chemistry, Genetics, Immunology, Microbiology, Molecular Biology, Medical Technology, Pharmacy or Zoology from an accredited college or university.

 Experience: Three years of experience working in a chemistry laboratory performing analytical tests on environmental, biological or multi-matrix samples; or three years of experience working in a medical or public health laboratory performing diagnostic or public health testing on human specimens.

-Note: 1.
-Additional graduate education at an accredited college or university may be substituted at the rate of thirty credit hours in the above noted disciplines for each year of the required experience for up to two years of the required experience.
+1. Candidates may substitute additional graduate education at an accredited college or university at the rate of 30 credit hours in the above noted disciplines for each year of the required experience for up to two years of the required experience.

 2. Candidates may substitute U.S. Armed Forces military service experience as a commissioned officer in Health Science Research Officer classifications or Medical Laboratory Specialists specialty codes in the Science related field of work on a year-for-year basis for the required experience and education.